m-odonovan/copilot-studio-relays/Twilio WhatsApp Relay/readme.md

 At the time of coding this this new SDK didn't support S2S authentication, but in the future it will.
 This SDK seems more robust and should be used instead when calling Copilot Studio (Direct Line).
 Something similar to this example -> https://github.com/microsoft/Agents/blob/main/samples/basic/copilotstudio-client/dotnet.
 Particularly interesting is how it appears you dont need to poll to see for return messages from Direct Line, but rather its a websocket which receives messages as they arrive.
 You will notice in this sample it has a setting of how max times it should check for messages, and the interval between the polling in MS.

+TODO: the code is currently forcing a region of directline to be Europe.
+I must change this to be more like the Azure Bot Service relay example, and make this a setting for the region.
+If you region is not Europe for your Copilot Studio agent, then you must for now just edit the code.
+Its commented for clarity.

 ### launchSettings.json